open-telemetry/opentelemetry-java-instrumentation/docs/manual-instrumentation.md

 # Creating spans around methods with `@WithSpan`

-Another common situation is to capture a span around an existing first-party code method.
+Another common situation is to capture a span corresponding to one of your methods.
 The `@WithSpan` annotation makes this straightforward:

 ```java